Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DMS-AUTH.md

 authentication provider(`Keycloak`), which returns a token upon successful authentication.

-### 2. Token Interpreter
+### 2. Token Validator and Interpreter

-The token interpreter decodes the received token to extract basic authorization metadata, including the Client id, Claim set name, Education Organization ids, Namespace prefixes etc...
+The provided token will be validated to ensure it includes the expected role, such as 'dms-client.'
+Then, the token interpreter will decode the token to extract essential authorization metadata, including the Client ID, ClaimSet name, Education Organization IDs, Namespace prefixes, and other relevant details.

 ### 3. Authorization Context